ItsGromit/TrackmaniaChess/MAP_FILTERS.md

 The TrackmaniaChess server now supports customizable map filters that the lobby host can configure before starting a game.
 This allows for fine-grained control over which maps are selected for race challenges.

+## Automatic Blacklists

+The server automatically excludes certain types of maps to ensure a good gameplay experience:

+### Default Tag Blacklist
+The following TMX tags are **always excluded** from map selection:
+- `Kacky` - Extremely difficult/frustrating maps
+- `LOL` - Joke/meme maps

+### Default Name Blacklist
+Maps with the following words in their names are **always filtered out**:
+- `kacky`
+- `lol`
+- `meme`
+- `troll`

+These filters are applied automatically and cannot be overridden by lobby hosts.
+They ensure that only serious, playable racing maps are selected for chess challenges.

 ## Developer Blacklist

-As the server developer, you can globally blacklist certain authors or mappacks by editing the configuration at the top of `server.js`:
+As the server developer, you can globally blacklist additional authors or mappacks by editing the configuration at the top of `server.js`:

 ```javascript
 // ---------- Developer Blacklist Configuration ----------